oracle-livelabs/adb/shared/adw-managing-monitoring/adw-managing-monitoring.md

 Oracle provides several facilities for monitoring the performance and activity of your autonomous database.
 Among them are:
 -   **Autonomous Database Metrics** (at bottom of Autonomous Database Details page)
 -   **Database Actions - Database Dashboard** (accessible from Database Actions Launchpad)
+-   **Performance Hub** (accessible on Autonomous Database Details page or from Database Actions Launchpad)
 -   **OCI Monitoring Console** (targeted to cloud administrators and business users)
--   **Performance Hub** (accessible on Autonomous Database Details page or from Database Actions Launchpad)

-This lab covers using the Autonomous Database Metrics, Database Dashboard, OCI Monitoring Console, and the Performance Hub to monitor an ADB.
+This lab covers how to monitor an autonomous database using the Autonomous Database Metrics, Database Dashboard, Performance Hub, and the OCI Monitoring Console.

 The ADB user interface provides dashboards to monitor the real-time and historical CPU and storage utilization, as well as database activity, like the number of running or queued statements.
 It also provides Real-Time SQL Monitoring to look at current and past long-running SQL statements in your instance and allows you to cancel long-running queries or set thresholds for ADW or ATP to automatically cancel them for you.